scds/intro-git/lessons/lesson1.md

 Let's create another commit to see how `git log` changes.
 Edit `note.txt` again in whatever way you'd like.

-If you simply want to add **all** changes and commit them in one line, use `git commit -ma "message"`.
+If you simply want to add **all** changes and commit them in one line, use `git commit -am "message"`.
 This will stage all changes and commit them.

 <div class="code-example" markdown="1">